Project 2: The Crash - Crash Report Analysis

 6.2 Critical Test Cases

-- Core file created: The OS produces a core file after crash.
+- Core file exists after crash.

 7. Common Pitfalls & Debugging